cloudysideup/ai4se-presentation/slides.md

 ---
 layout: image-right
-image: /devops.png
+image: /ITOM-Processes_480x480.webp
 backgroundSize: 30em 50%
 ---
 # What are IT Operations?

-- Background
 - the management and maintenance of IT infrastructure
 - ensuring systems run reliably and securely after the software is built

 ---
 layout: image-right